mtth/layer2/doc/api.md

 #### new dot11.capture.Save(path, [opts])

-Writable stream to save packets to the `.pcap` format (compatible with Wireshark and Tcpdump).
+Writable stream to save frames to the `.pcap` format (compatible with Wireshark and Tcpdump).

 + `path` {String} The path where the capture will be stored.
 + `opts` {Object} Optional parameters:
   + `linkType` {String} The data link type.
 If not specified here, it will be inferred from the first stream piped.
-  + `maxPacketSize` {Number} The maximum packet capture length to store in the file's global header. [default: `65535`]
+  + `maxFrameSize` {Number} The maximum frame capture length (to store in the file's global header). [default: `65535`]

-Note that the total length parameter in each packet header will be assigned to the packet's captured length (and not the original packet length as it isn't available anymore).
-This shouldn't be a problem as long as this class is only used to store the output of a Capture class here defined (as truncated packets do not get carried over).
+Note that the total length parameter in each frame header will be assigned to the frame's captured length (and not the original frame length as it isn't available anymore).
+This shouldn't be a problem as long as this class is only used to store the output of a Capture class here defined (as truncated frames do not get carried over).

 ## Transform